RailonA/RailonA/README.md

 ### Hi, I'm Railon Acosta 👋

-    I’m currently a student at Microverse remote full stack software developer bootcamp I'm currently learning HTML&CSS, Ruby, Ruby on Rails, JavaScript, React & Redux I have a strong background in Credit card processing business as tech support consultant.
+    I’m currently a student at Microverse remote full-stack software developer boot camp I'm currently learning HTML&CSS, Ruby, Ruby on Rails, JavaScript, React & Redux I have a strong background in the Credit card processing business as a tech support consultant.

 <!--
 **RailonA/RailonA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.